pxldyrk/cosmos1-diffusion-renderer/README.md

 - `--save_video=False` disables saving a video file, since we're processing images.

 Explanation on additional arguments can be found inside the script.
-For example,  the `--inference_passes` argument controls which G-buffer maps are estimated and saved by the inverse renderer.
-By default, it runs all available passes: `basecolor`, `normal`, `depth`, `roughness`, and `metallic`.
+Additionally,  the `--inference_passes` argument controls which G-buffer maps are estimated and saved by the inverse renderer.
+By default, it runs on five passes: `basecolor`, `normal`, `depth`, `roughness`, and `metallic`.
 You can specify a subset to only compute certain outputs.

 ### Relighting of images